Perkieee/BurnScape/README.md

 # ML4Earth Submission

-This repository contains the notebook **ML4Earth Submission** which focuses on [brief project overview].
-The notebook applies machine learning techniques for [describe project goal, e.g., analyzing satellite imagery to predict forest burn areas].
+This repository contains the notebook **ML4Earth Submission** which focuses on a geospatial data analysis project.
+The notebook applies machine learning techniques for analyzing satellite imagery to predict forest burn areas, helping to identify burned and unburned surfaces efficiently and accurately.

 ## Contents